CoEDL/elpis_next/docs/contributing.md

 #### Server

-To prepare the server devlopment environment, [make sure you have Poetry installed](https://python-poetry.org/docs/), and optionally, setup the appropriate Python version with a tool like `asdf` or `pyenv`.
+To prepare the server development environment, [make sure you have Poetry installed](https://python-poetry.org/docs/), and optionally, setup the appropriate Python version with a tool like `asdf` or `pyenv`.

 Currently we're using Python version 3.10